-I haven’t received a targeted ad on my computer or mobile phone for more than two years now.
+I haven’t received a targeted ad on my computer or mobile phone since 2014.
 If you care about your privacy or the privacy of your children — or even if you’re just sick of being bombarded by ads for diet pills seconds after you send an email to a friend complaining that your pants are too tight — here are seven simple steps you can take to make your online presence more private:

-1) Junk Gmail.
-All Gmail emails, both incoming and outgoing — even the angry draft emails you decided not to send — are analyzed and stored permanently by Google, Inc., with every snippet of information the company can extract from your emails added to the massive profile it has compiled about you — and to the profiles of every person you mention in your emails.
-I recommend using http://ProtonMail.com instead of Gmail.
+- Jettison Gmail.
+All Gmail emails, both incoming and outgoing — even the angry draft emails you decided not to send — are analyzed and stored permanently by Google LLC, with every snippet of information the company can extract from your emails added to the massive profile it has compiled about you — and to the profiles of every person you mention in your emails.
+I recommend using https://ProtonMail.com instead of Gmail.
 It’s based in Switzerland and subject to strict Swiss privacy laws.
 It takes only a few seconds to sign up, because the company doesn’t ask anything about you (imagine that!).
 The basic service is free, and the paid version is cheap.
-ProtonMail is incredibly easy to use, and it also uses end-to-end encryption for maximum privacy.
+ProtonMail is easy to use, and it also uses end-to-end encryption for maximum privacy.
 Unfortunately, you might be using Gmail and not even know it.
-To save money, thousands of businesses and universities use Gmail under their own brands — even news services such as The Guardian, U.S. News & World Report, Salon, and The Hill.
-To find out whether you have been unknowingly corresponding with someone through Google servers, open that person’s email and then find and click on the “view full header” option in your email software.
+To save money, thousands of businesses, schools, and universities use Gmail under their own brands — even news services such as The Guardian, The New York Times, U.S. News & World Report, Salon, and The Hill.
+To find out whether you have been unknowingly corresponding with someone through Google servers, open that person’s email and then find and click on the “view header” option in your email software.
 If you find “google.com” anywhere in the expanded header, Google has been monitoring all of your communications with that sender.
 Even if you switch to ProtonMail, you will still have no privacy when corresponding with someone using Gmail or hidden Google servers.
-I tell people whose emails are shared with Google that if they want to communicate with me, they will need to use a different email service, and they usually switch.
+I tell people whose emails are shared with Google that if they want to communicate with me, they will need to use a a more secure email service, and they usually switch.
 Bear in mind that Gmail is nothing like the US Postal Service.
 Google has no legal obligation to deliver your mail, and it routinely diverts emails to people’s spam boxes, deletes emails, and even cuts people off from their Gmail accounts.

-2) Switch Search Engines.
-Google’s search engine is the best because it indexes far more web pages than anyone else — at least 45 billion.
+- Switch Search Engines.
+Google’s search engine is the best because it indexes far more web pages than anyone else.
 But Google (the search engine) is also the most aggressive spying tool ever invented — funded from the outset by the NSA and the CIA to identify people who are a threat to national security.
 Google records every search you conduct, and your Google profile contains a complete history of every search you ever conducted — even those sketchy ones!
-Worse still, my research has shown in recent years that Google’s search engine is also the most powerful mind control device ever devised; it shifts the opinions of millions of people around the world every day without them knowing it.
-Instead of using Google.com, use http://StartPage.com.
-If you use the Firebox browser, you can even make StartPage your default search engine once you switch to the Brave browser (see #2 above).
-The Brave search engine doesn’t track you, and because it gives you full access to Google’s amazing index.
-In other words, it gives you great search results while also preserving your privacy.
-StartPage also doesn’t give you any search suggestions, which Google uses systematically to direct your searches as they please.
+Worse still, my research has shown in recent years that Google’s search engine is also the most powerful mind control device ever devised; it shifts the opinions of billions of people around the world every day without them knowing it.
+Instead of using Google.com, use the new Brave search engine (https://search.brave.com), which you can make your default search engine once you switch to the Brave browser (see #2 above).
+The Brave search engine doesn’t track you.
+It gives you great search results while also preserving your privacy.

-4) Axe Android.
+- Axe Android.
 As I explain in “Google’s Gotcha,” even Chrome didn’t give Google enough information about you, so the company developed Android, an operating system for phones and other mobile devices — the equivalent of the Windows operating system that’s on most desktop computers.
-Chrome gives Google information about you only when you’re online, but because Android controls all your phone’s functions, it can track you — the phone numbers you dial or the music files you access , for example—even when you’re offline.
-If you value your privacy, donate your Android phone to a charity (such as http://CellPhonesForSoldiers.com), and buy a phone from a company that doesn’t use Google’s deceptive business model.
+Chrome gives Google information about you only when you’re online, but because Android controls all your phone’s functions, it tracks you — the phone numbers you’re dialing, the music files you’re playing, the places you’re visiting—even when you’re offline.
+If you value your privacy, donate your Android phone to a charity (such as https://CellPhonesForSoldiers.com), and buy a phone from a company that doesn’t use Google’s deceptive business model.
 Phones from Apple and other companies protect your privacy, whereas Google phones or phones that use Google’s version of Android do not.
 You can also now buy a “degoogled” Android phone, which disables Google’s tracking (e.g., see https://degoogled.com).
-Companies like Apple, Microsoft and Blackberry make most of their money by selling products, whereas surveillance companies like Google and Facebook make nearly all of their money by suckering you with free services it uses to track you and then charging businesses a fee to send you targeted ads.
+Companies like Apple and Microsoft make most of their money by selling products, whereas surveillance companies like Google and Facebook make nearly all of their money by suckering you with “free” services they use to track you and your children and then charging businesses a fee to send you and your family members targeted ads.
 If that doesn’t creep you out, maybe it should.
 Remember when your parent or grandparent told you there was “no such thing as a free lunch”?
 On the internet, that’s especially true.
 When a service seems to be “free,” you are actually paying for it with your freedom (please see my essay on this topic, entitled “Free Isn’t Freedom”).

-6) Clear Cache and Cookies.
+- Clear Cache and Cookies.
 Companies and hackers of all sorts are constantly installing invasive computer code on your computers and mobile devices, mainly to keep an eye on you but sometimes for more nefarious purposes.
 On a mobile device, you can clear out most of this garbage by going to the settings menu of your browser, selecting the “privacy and security” option and then clicking on the icon that clears your cache and cookies.
 With most laptop and desktop browsers, holding down three keys simultaneously — CTRL, SHIFT and DEL — takes you directly to the relevant menu; I use this technique multiple times a day without even thinking about it.
 You can also configure the Brave browser to erase your cache and cookies automatically every time you close the browser.

-7) Pick a Proxy or VPN.
-For even more privacy, sign up for either a proxy or a VPN — a service that creates a buffer between you and the internet, fooling many of the tracking routines into thinking you’re not really you.
+- Pick a Proxy or VPN.
+For even more privacy, sign up for either a proxy or a VPN (Virtual Private Network) — a service that creates a buffer between you and the internet, fooling many of the surveillance companies into thinking you’re not really you.
 VPNs provide more protection than proxies.
-My favorite VPN at the moment is http://PrivateInternetAccess.com.
-For under $40 a year, you can install the PIA app on up to five devices.
+My favorite VPN at the moment is https://NordVPN.com.
+For under $40 a year (with discounts), you can install the Nord app on up to five devices.
 It’s lightning fast, and you don’t need to be a computer geek to install or use it.
 And keep an eye out for the next level of privacy protection, called a “DPN.”
 It’s on the market now, but it will probably take another year or two before it’s running smoothly.

-In Dave Egger’s 2013 book, The Circle — due out in April 2017 as a movie starring Emma Watson — the only way one of the main characters can find to “go off-grid” is to kill himself by driving his vehicle off a bridge.
-If you follow the seven guidelines I’ve outlined above, you won’t need to resort to such extremes to regain some privacy in your life — at least for the time being.
+In Dave Egger’s 2013 book, The Circle — released in 2017 as a movie starring Emma Watson and Tom Hanks — the only way one of the main characters could find to go off-grid was to kill himself by driving his vehicle off a bridge.
+If you follow the guidelines I’ve outlined above, you won’t need to resort to such extremes to regain some privacy in your life — at least for the time being.